Documentation style tools#

 To validate the style of Numpydoc docstrings, you can take advantage of the Sphinx numpydoc extension.
 Note that this extension checks only for those objects whose docstrings must be rendered.
 It is not a command line tool that checks the style of all docstrings in your source code.

 Because numpydoc is a Sphinx extension, it must be configured in the conf.py file.
-See The doc directory.
+For more information, see The doc directory.
 Start by adding it to the list of extensions:

 extensions = ["numpydoc", ...]